A Brief History of Robots in Manufacturing

 It was clear from that point on, that this was the way of the future.

-Today, we have numerous collaborative robots that have begun to replace these fenced versions on the manufacturing floor.
+Today, we have numerous collaborative robots such as the Screwdriving Solution that have begun to replace these fenced versions on the manufacturing floor.
 The future looks bright, as humans and robots can work together for the betterment of manufacturing as a whole.